 Consider the mix.
 Constant pain, weak as a kitten, morphine dragging him down, then the tangle of Reformation theology and politics, Chesterton’s romantic, imagined England suffused with the kind of Catholicism that mediated his brush with fascism and his taste for paradox, which Christopher wanted to debunk.
 At intervals, Christopher’s head would droop, his eyes close, then with superhuman effort he would drag himself awake to type another line.
 His long memory served him well, for he didn’t have the usual books on hand for this kind of thing.
 When it’s available, read the review.
 His unworldly fluency never deserted him, his commitment was passionate, and he never deserted his trade.
 He was the consummate writer, the brilliant friend.
 In Walter Pater’s famous phrase, he burned “with this hard gem-like flame.”
 Right to the end.

-Christopher Hitchens will be missed.
+Christopher Hitchens is greatly missed.
 I always appreciated his sharp tongue and pointed critique of religion.
 He made the religious fuss, fume, and squirm as he attacked their beliefs and practices.